WinnieDavis/KiwiCakeShop-Blender3DScene/README.md

 # Kiwi Cake Shop, a Blender 3D Scene

-A two-tier fantasy cake set inside a miniature room, modelled and rendered in **Blender** for **Assignment 3, University of Otago**.
+A two-tier fantasy cake set inside a miniature room, modelled and rendered in **Blender** for a University of Otago visual computing assignment.
 The project started as a default donut tutorial and grew into a grassy, starlit, waterfall, mushroom, garden cake.

 ![Kiwi test render](images/kiwi-test.png)